CPG Legal – Attorneys at law.

 buying-a-home-in-costa-rica-ownership

 After two years, of living under the same roof, as a couple with the aptitude to marry, the common law union is established.
 Under Costa Rican law, a Judge must recognize the union for the corresponding legal effects.
 The recognition is requested through a lawsuit.
 However, there is a statute of limitations.
 You have two years after the separation, or death of the other party, to request the recognition.
-This statute of limitations must always be reflected upon.

 Dr. Christopher Pirie Gil.